cybersharkvin/UniversalSocraticPrompt/README.md

 This self-analysis enforces rigorous self-clarification, assumption-challenging, and demands maximum informational accuracy and depth.

 <phase id="1">
-# Phase 1
+# Phase 1: Detailed Socratic Steps

-**For every key claim, line, or section of your response, perform the following Socratic Steps verbatim:**
+## **For every key claim, line, or section of your response, perform the following Socratic Steps verbatim:**

 1. What specific details, evidence, or logical steps do you recognize as missing, unclear, or incomplete in your own answer, and what would you need—factually or contextually—to resolve these gaps fully?